hsbc/mrpusa/README.md

 ### Measuring Real Power Usage of Software Applications Overview:

-MRPUSA serves to configure and access data across our different API endpoints and databases to aggregate data on an inventory, that is then utilised according to our methodology to arrive at an emission figure for a given device, cluster or service.
-Written primarily in Java, using Spring framework and Maven build management, this application can be broken down at a high level to three components: configuration files, data collection jobs & write streams for declaring collected data's destination.
+MRPUSA serves to configure and access data across different API endpoints and databases to aggregate data.
+Then is then utilised according to the given methodology to arrive at an emissions figure for a given device, cluster or service.
+Written primarily in Java, using the Spring framework and Maven build management, this application can be broken down, at a high level into three components: configuration files, data collection jobs & write streams for declaring collected data's destination.
 Currently, write streams and some configuration files are written and are dependent on Google's BigQuery and its Java libraries.
-However for this open sourced version, this can be re-examined and should serve in its current state as a reference point for how the code for data collection, could be pushed into one of the larger Cloud provider's services for further analysis/manipulation & visualisation.
+However, for this open sourced version, this can be re-examined and should serve in its current state as a reference point for how the code for data collection could be pushed into one of the larger Cloud provider's services for further analysis/manipulation & visualisation.

 <br>